 Our team is comprised of experts in small business development and finance, working to address rural economic development challenges in Southeast Alaska.
-They are trusted advisors and partners who live in and care deeply about Southeast Alaska – its people, communities and ecosystems.
+We have roots in Southeast, we live here, and we care deeply about the region's people, ecosystems, and communities.

 Favorite thing about Southeast Alaska?
 Having the Tongass right out my front door.